rule

 Text 11

-Thus speaking to him, did Indra out of respect for the devarishi his words, out of respect for someone dear to the Eternal One, release her.
-In devotion they circumambulated her and then returned to their heaven.
+Thus speaking to him, released Indra her out of respect for the devarishi his words, out of respect for someone dear to the Eternal One.
+In their devotion they circumambulated her and then returned to their heaven.
 (Vedabase)

 Text 12